 How to Avoid a Shaving Rash in the Pubic Area?

 Hair removal is a very common and popular way to groom the pubic area.
-But, certain techniques can irritate your skin and causes razor bumps.
+But certain techniques can irritate your skin and cause razor bumps.

 Razor bumps are also referred to as shaving bumps or pseudofolliculitis.
-Shaving rashes are the result of the inflammation of the hair follicles because of the ingrown hair.
+Shaving rashes result from inflammation of the hair follicles caused by ingrown hairs.

-These shaving rashes can happen to any part of our body where we have applied any hair removing techniques like waxing or shaving.
-But, the occurrence of shaving rashes is more common in areas where the hair is coarse and abundant.
+These shaving rashes can happen to any part of our body where we have applied any hair-removing techniques like waxing or shaving.
+However, shaving rashes are more common in areas with coarse, abundant hair.

-Ingrown hairs happen when hair grows into the skin rather than up and coming out.
-These ingrown hairs develop more often after applying any hair removing technique.
+Ingrown hairs happen when hair grows into the skin rather than up and out.
+These ingrown hairs develop more often after applying any hair-removing technique.

 After hair removal, these hairs develop more often.
-The hair removal technique can leave each hair with a sharp tip that may penetrate the skin and causes inflammation.
+The hair removal technique can leave each hair with a sharp tip that may penetrate the skin and cause inflammation.

 In this article, we are going to discuss how you can care for and prevent shaving rash after hair removal.
 Also, we will discuss the 3 most effective shaving rash pubic area creams.